 The Muscle-Calcium Connection in Menopause:

-Your circulatory system, extracellular fluid, muscle, and other tissues need calcium as well.
+Your circulatory system, extracellular fluid, muscle, and other tissues need calcium.

-Calcium is critical for mediating contraction and vasodilation of your blood vessels and it is crucial for muscle contraction because of it’s role in helping the nerve electrical current to ‘jump’ across the gap between the nerve and the muscle.
+Calcium is critical for controlling the contraction and dilation of your blood vessels.
+It’s also crucial for muscle contraction because of its role in helping the nerve electrical current to ‘jump’ across the gap between the nerve and the muscle.

 It’s not ‘just’ about calcium in food either.
 Optimal Vitamin D levels are crucial to maintain during your menopause transition too.